Udayeon/Udayeon.github.io/about.md

 title: About Me
 order : 7
 description: >
  **Welcome!** Thank you for coming to my page.
 This page is a personal study diary to record and organize my research.
-The main areas are _self-driving cars, artificial intelligence_ and _deep learning_.
+The main areas are _self-driving cars, deep learning_ and _computer vision_.
 It also covers _programming languages_, _dynamics_ , _mathematics_, and _automotive news_, etc. Please refer to the following for information about me.
 Thank you.
 menu: true

 ---